This post may contain affiliate links. Please see my disclosure policy for details.

 Legend has it that the name “Magic Spring” derives from the tubs of water in the spring filling up as people arrive and emptying when they leave.
 I guess we’ll never know for sure.

-What I do know is that when we went we didn’t have any water there at all to bathe in at all, so it wasn’t so magic!
+What I do know is that when we went we didn’t have any water there at all to bathe in, so it wasn’t so magic!

 The water could be found if you dug deeper under the ground, but usually, the tubs here would be flowing with water, enough to bathe in.
 Luckily, the palm trees there did provide some nice shade on our way through.